-By and large, meningiomas that cause neurological problems for a patient require treatment, usually surgery.
-Tumors that are not causing symptoms are typically examined using magnetic resonance imaging (MRI) to learn about their size, speed of growth (as estimated by multiple scans over time), and location.
+Meningiomas that cause neurological problems for a patient require treatment, usually surgery.
+Tumors that are not causing symptoms are typically examined using MRI to learn about their size, speed of growth (as estimated by multiple scans over time), and location.
 Those factors, along with the patient’s age and overall medical health, are weighed when considering whether the meningioma should be treated or followed closely.

 Because the vast majority of meningiomas are slow-growing, a more conservative approach to treatment is typically advised than with other, more aggressive brain tumors.
 A smaller, asymptomatic meningioma may be monitored with regular MRI scans rather than being removed.
 Many will never grow to significant size or become symptomatic.

 If a tumor causes symptoms, is large, or shows growth during close monitoring over time, surgery is usually the best treatment option.
 For most patients, especially those with Grade 1 meningioma, successful surgery will remove the tumor completely.
 For patients for whom surgery is not an optimal choice, targeted radiation therapy (such as Gamma Knife Radiosurgery) can be used to help stop the growth of the tumor.

 While surgery is typically the end of treatment for benign meningiomas, patients continue to have scans performed regularly to be sure that the tumor does not come back.